aakar-007/CDQA_Haystack/README.md

 # haystack
-Haystack with ES + TfIdf
+Haystack with ES + TFIdf

 Optimal combination for the best results of closed domain Question Answering.